API-Skeletons/oauth2-doctrine-permissions-acl/README.md

 This library is specifically for a many to many relationship between Role and User.
 If you have a one to many relationship where each user may have only one role this library is not for you.

+This library depends on [api-skeletons/zf-oauth2-doctrine-identity](https://github.com/API-Skeletons/zf-oauth2-doctrine-identity).
+Please see that library for implementation details.

 ![Entity Relationship Diagram](https://raw.githubusercontent.com/API-Skeletons/zf-oauth2-doctrine-permissions/master/media/erd.png)

 Entity Relationship Diagram created with [Skipper](https://skipper18.com)